Neftenya: Establishment of administration

 The Oromo recount a long history of grievance which casts them as colonial subjects violently displaced from their land and alienated from their culture.
 Beginning from the late 18th and early 19th centuries, the adjacent Amhara community engaged in constant voracious attacks and raiding expeditions against the surrounding Oromo nation.
-In 1886, the city, then known as Finfinne, was renamed to Addis Ababa by Menelik II as the capital of Ethiopian Empire.
+In 1886, the land, then known as Finfinne, was renamed to Addis Ababa by Menelik II as the capital of Ethiopian Empire.
 Under the Haile Selassie regime Oromo was banned from education, and use in administration."Language & Culture" The Amhara culture dominated throughout the eras of military and monarchic rule.
 Both the Haile Selassie and the Derg governments relocated numerous Amharas into southern Ethiopia where they served in government administration, courts, church and even in school, where Oromo texts were eliminated and replaced by Amharic."Country Information Report ethiopia" (2020) The Abyssinian elites perceived the Oromo identity and languages as hindrances to Ethiopian national identity expansion.